fhossain97/Adopt-a-Bunny/README.md

 ## Challenges

-Ensuring that the code was runnign smoothly as various components (oAuth, multer, etc.) were added into it.
-Current challenge is to get cloudinary running.
+Ensuring that the code was running smoothly as various components (oAuth, multer, etc.) were added into it.
+Current challenge is to implement cloudinary.